 Algorithms & Echo Chambers

 Straight away we can question the value of such ‘information’ presented on our timelines.
 Algorithms are placing the user in social media bubbles.
 Seeing individuals as simple personalities to be organised into groups.
 If you tick this box you will be interested in this subject, shop at these shops, watch these TV shows and even support this political party.
-(You can read more about social media and the general election here).
+(Read more about social media and the general election).